In-Context Learning Enhanced Credibility Transformer: Numerical example

 We report on two main versions of the ICL-Credibility Transformer.
 The first one is exactly the ICL-Credibility Transformer as described in the previous section with the non-linear credibility mechanism in the attention head, see \eqref{credibility 19}.
 The second one is the simpler linearized ICL-Credibility Transformer, where we restrict the queries and keys to be purely feature driven (excluding the responses), see \eqref{linear ICL Z}.
 For the former model, we utilize two ICL Transformer layers and for the latter model, we utilize one ICL Transformer layer, so as to preserve the linear credibility structure, as discussed above.
 The training will have three phases.
-In the first phase, for both of the models, we perform a single training run on the base Credibility Transformer model.
+(Phase 1) In the first phase, for both of the models, we perform a single training run on the base Credibility Transformer model.
 For this, we select the AdamW optimizer (learning rate $10^{-3}$, weight decay $10^{-2}$, $\beta_2=0.95$), batch size 1024, Poisson deviance loss, and a 15\% validation split with early stopping (patience 20).
-Then, we freeze the CT model's decoder and insert the outcome token decorator and the ICL Transformer layers between the CLS token and the output of the Credibility Transformer model.
-In this second training phase, we train the ICL Transformer, base Credibility Transformers encoder and the initial embedding weights for 50 epochs with the AdamW optimizer (learning rate $3\cdot 10^{-4}$, weight decay $10^{-2}$, $\beta_2=0.95$) while maintaining causal masking so that target examples do not interact.
-In other words, we keep only the decoder frozen in this training step, and allow all other weights, including those of the CT, to be modified.
-Batches are constructed as a concatenation of a context set and a held-out chunk of examples, and we apply the loss only on the held-out chunk via sample weights.
-The final third phase performs a fine-tuning step of the entire architecture for 20 epochs, i.e., including all of the components of the ICL-Credibility Transformer (the base Credibility Transformer, the context token decorator, the ICL transformer and the decoder) with a small AdamW learning rate $3\cdot 10^{-5}$ and early stopping (patience 10).
+(Phase 2) Then, we freeze the Credibility Transformer's decoder $\widehat{\bz}^{\rm decod}$ and insert the outcome token decorator and the ICL Transformer layers between the CLS token and the output of the Credibility Transformer model.
+In this second training phase, we train the outcome token decorator, the ICL Transformer, the base Credibility Transformer's encoder and the initial embedding weights for 50 epochs with the AdamW optimizer (learning rate $3\cdot 10^{-4}$, weight decay $10^{-2}$, $\beta_2=0.95$) while maintaining causal masking so that target examples do not interact.
+Batches are constructed as a concatenation of a context set and a target set of examples, and we apply the loss function only on the target set via sample weights.
+(Phase 3) The final third phase performs a fine-tuning step of the entire architecture for 20 epochs, i.e., including all of the components of the ICL-Credibility Transformer (the base Credibility Transformer, the output token decorator, the ICL transformer and the decoder) with a small AdamW learning rate $3\cdot 10^{-5}$ and early stopping (patience 10).